A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Abstract

 \section{Abstract}

 Problems with dominant advection, discontinuities, travelling features, or shape variations are widespread in computational mechanics.
 However, classical linear model reduction and interpolation methods typically fail to reproduce even relatively small parameter variations, making the reduced models inefficient and inaccurate.
-In this work a novel reduced order modelling approach is proposed based on the Radon-Cumulative-Distribution transform (RCDT).
-We show that this non-linear transformation can significantly improve the dimensionality of proper orthogonal decomposition (POD) reconstructions and is capable of interpolating accurately some advection-dominated phenomena.
-The method is tested on various testcases in multiphase fluid dynamics.
+This work proposes a model order reduction approach based on the Radon-Cumulative-Distribution transform (RCDT).
+We demonstrate numerically that this non-linear transformation can overcome some limitations of standard proper orthogonal decomposition (POD) reconstructions and is capable of interpolating accurately some advection-dominated phenomena, although it may introduce artefacts due to the discrete forward and inverse transform.
+The method is tested on various test cases coming from both manufactured examples and fluid dynamics problems.